jm379/blog/posts/1-extending-ruby.md

 create_makefile 'sum/sum'
 ```

-Since our this example is very simple, there is no need to add more options to compile this extension.
+Since this example is very simple, there is no need to add more options to compile this extension.
-To generate the Makefile, we need to run the `extconf.rb`
+To generate the Makefile, we need to run `extconf.rb`.

 ```shell
 $ ruby ext/sum/extconf.rb && \